Kevin Thomson (gridiron football): Professional career

-Philadelphia Stars

 On November 9, 2022, Thomson was signed by the Philadelphia Stars of the United States Football League (USFL).
-The Stars folded when the XFL and USFL merged to create the United Football League (UFL).
+He played in two games for the Stars during the 2023 USFL season, completing one of two passes for 11 yards.
+The Stars folded in December 2023 when the XFL and USFL merged to create the United Football League (UFL).

-Hamilton Tiger-Cats

 On January 30, 2024, it was announced that Thomson had signed with the Hamilton Tiger-Cats.
 He was released by the team on June 1.